thinkshout/thinkshout/blog/_posts/2014-03-04-announcing-iats-php-wrapper.md

 ---
-title: Announcing the release of the PHP Wrapper for iATS Payments
+title: Announcing the Release of the PHP Wrapper for iATS Payments
 layout: post
 author: sean
 featured: true